vabene1111/Django-PiGPIO/README.md

 PiGPIO is designed to work offline with the raspberry being accessed either via an ad-hoc WiFi network or a wired connection.
 For this reason all resources (CSS, JS, ...) are included in this repository.

+PiGPIO was not designed with a focus on security.
+Even though Django is pretty secure by default there are several places where an attacker could compromise the security of the PiGPIO app.
+This is no problem if used in local environment, should you plan to use this on a public network consider using a firewall.

 ## Installation
 1. Clone this repository at your desired install location
 2. Initialize submodules with `git submodule update --init --recursive`